intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 ## Known limitation
-KVGMT is not supported on Server Gfx cards so we need to blacklist KVGMT, on later version due to KVMGT refactoring we may have unknown symbol warning during dkms installation.
+KVGMT is not supported on Server Gfx cards so we need to blacklist KVGMT, on later version due to KVMGT refactoring we may have an unknown symbol warning during DKMS installation.

 Example:
 ```